 Over time, you may need to visit your dentist to re-adjust your dentures.
 As you age, your mouth changes shape gradually as bone and gum ridges recede and shrink.
 Loose-fitting dentures can cause sores and infections, so be sure to contact us for an easy adjustment.

-If your denture breaks, cracks, or chips, come see us immediately.
+If your denture breaks, cracks, or chips, come to us immediately.
 We can often make adjustments and repairs on the same day with our onsite dental repair.
 If a repair is complex, we can send your dentures to a special dental laboratory and have them back to you as soon as possible.

 Learning to chew with dentures may take practice.
 Chew slowly, and use both sides of your mouth to evenly distribute pressure across your dentures.
 Be careful when food is hot, has sharp edges, or is extremely chewy.